ppoffice/hexo-theme-icarus/source/_posts/en/FAQ.md

 If you don't want to enable some plugins/widgets, you can simply delete them or comment them out in the configurations.
-For example, if you don't want to enable any comment plugin, just delete these lines:
+For example, if you don't want to enable any comment plugin, just comment these lines:

 {% codeblock themes/icarus/_config.yml lang:diff %}
 - comment: